STUDY

 • Sara is laughing loudly.

-In above example, the verb ‘laugh’ expresses an action.
-In the second sentence, the word ‘loudly’ is an adverb because it gives more information about the verb ‘laugh’.
-In the first sentence, we know only about the action (laugh).
-But in the second sentence, the adverb ‘loudly’ gives more information about the action (laugh) that the voice of laughing is loud.
-Such a word that modifies a verb is called an adverb.
+In the above example, the verb ‘laugh’ expresses an action.
+In the second sentence, the word ‘loudly’ is an adverb because it provides more information about the verb ‘laugh’.
+In the first sentence, only the action (laughing) is conveyed.
+However, in the second sentence, the adverb ‘loudly’ adds further detail by indicating that the sound of the laughter is loud.
+A word that modifies (gives more information about) a verb in this way is called an adverb.

 Example 2.

-In above example, the verb ‘drive’ expresses an action.
-In the first sentence, we only know that David is driving the car.
-In the second sentence, the adverb ‘carelessly’ tells more about the way David is driving the car.
-The adverb gives information that driving is being done carelessly.
-It means the adverb ‘carelessly’ modifies (tells more about) the verb ‘drive’.
+In the above example, the verb ‘drive’ expresses an action.
+In the first sentence, we are only informed that David is driving the car.
+In the second sentence, the adverbcarelessly’ provides additional information about how David is driving.
+It indicates that the action of driving is being performed in a careless manner.
+Therefore, the adverb ‘carelessly’ modifies the verb ‘drive’.

-A few adverbs exist without having “-ly” at their end. e.g., too, very, late, here, close, straight, well, pretty, low, right, fast, deep, hard, far, high, hard, etc.
+Some adverbs do not follow this pattern and do not end in “-ly”.
+Examples: too, very, late, here, close, straight, well, pretty, low, right, fast, deep, hard, far, high, hard, etc.

-An adverb modifies a verb, an adjective or any other adverb in a sentence.
+An adverb modifies a verb, an adjective or any other adverb in a sentence, , as explained below:

-See the following examples, where the red word is an adverb, whereas the blue word is a verb.
+The following examples illustrate adverbs modifying verbs, where the red word is an adverb, whereas the blue word is a verb.

 • He answered the question quickly.